Java-Workshops/JFrog-FreeTier-JVM/README.md

 Make sure that the two created repositories are accessible for the user *anonymous*.

 ## create a remote Docker Repo

+Note: just close the Overlay that says that the DNS record will be created

 Create a remote Docker Repo called **docker-remote-dockerio** with the target **https://registry-1.docker.io/** and try to pull the image **buildpack-deps:buster-curl**